Rian1010/Charity-Website/README.md

 For the Google Maps API, on the 'Map' page, the JavaScript code is in the map.js file.

 The initMap() function contains all of the code for the displayed map.
 Inside of it, variables with the names of each marked country have been added.
-The serve the purpose of latitudes and longitudes of each country.
+These serve the purpose of latitudes and longitudes of each country.
 Furthermore, the map variable causes the initial zoom to be at 2.5 and its center to be at the position of syria, as it is close to the middle of the map.
 In addition, "var labels = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ';" was used as an array in order to label the markers on the map.
-Then, variables called contentString were used to use html for the text in the window boxes of the markers.
+Then, variables called contentString were used to use HTML for the text in the window boxes of the markers.
 Numbers got attached in their variable names to indicate that different info boxes have been targeted.
-The variables with the name of 'infowindow' in them, enabled the contentString variables to be the displayed content of the info windows and a max width of 200 has been given to the each of them.
+The variables with the name of 'infowindow' in them, enabled the contentString variables to be the displayed content of the info windows.
+In addition, a max width of 200 has been given to each of them.

 As for the contact page, Email.JS was used to enable users to contact me.
 The JavaScript codes are in the sendEmail.js file.
 Three parameters were used in the sendMail function, name, email and message.